amzn/style-dictionary/README.md

 ## Quick Start

-The style dictionary framework comes with some example code to get you stared.
+The style dictionary framework comes with some example code to get you started.
 Install the node module globally, create a directory and `cd` into it.

 ```
 $ npm i -g style-dictionary